SlowBubble/match-grader/README.md

 ## P2

+- Design a better pub-sub for when video time passes a key point.
 - Think of other features for watch mode
   - Option: Skip the pauses automatically
   - Option: Skip the single faults
   - Option: Skip things shorter than 5 seconds.

+- Add UTR or USTA rating

 - Add a column for 1st or 2nd serve
   - This will allow slicing